 In 1990, the California Legislature enacted the Oil Spill Prevention and Response Act (OSPRA).
-The goals of OSPRA are to improve the prevention, removal, abatement, response, containment and cleanup and mitigation of oil spills in the marine waters of California.
+The goals of OSPRA are to improve the prevention, removal, abatement, response, containment and cleanup and mitigation of ol spills in the marine waters of California.
 The Act (SB 2040) created harbor safety committees for the major harbors of the state of California to plan "for the safe navigation and operation of tankers, barges, and other vessels within each harbor ... [by preparing] ... a harbor safety plan, encompassing all vessel traffic within the harbor."
 The Harbor Safety Committee of the San Francisco Bay Region was officially sworn in September 18, 1991 and held its first meeting on that date.
 The original Harbor Safety Plan for San Francisco, San Pablo and Suisun Bays was adopted August 13, 1992.
-SB 2040 mandates that the Harbor Safety Plan and recommendations and submit the annual review to the OSPR Administrator for comment.
+SB 2040 mandates that the Harbor Safety Committee must annually review its previously adopted Harbor Safety Plan and recommendations and submit the annual review to the OSPR Administrator for comment.